queoui/advancedJava2022/phonebill/src/main/resources/edu/pdx/cs410J/nmuller/README.txt

 /// OPTIONS///
     -print: Create a new phone call for the customer provided and print the details of that phone call to the user.
     -readme: Displays the text you are now reading and nothing else.
+    -textfile <file>: appends a phone number to an existing bill or creates a new bill with the given phone call
+                        <file> is a valid file path

 ///ARGS///
 *args must be in the following order*